rathorevishank/BookRecordManagement/README.md

 - Django: A high-level Python web framework for rapid development.
 - Bootstrap: A front-end framework for responsive and attractive user interfaces.
-- PostgreSQL: A powerful open-source relational database.
+- SQL Lite : SQLite is a lightweight, file-based relational database management system (RDBMS).
 - HTML, CSS, and JavaScript for front-end development.

 ## Installation and Usage